-RoboCup Rescue Scenario.
-Imagine an "urban search and rescue" scenario, of the form proposed in the RoboCup Rescue challenge,27 where autonomous robots are searching for survivors after some natural disaster (for example, an earthquake).
+Imagine an "urban search and rescue" scenario, of the form proposed in the RoboCup Rescue challenge [27], where autonomous robots are searching for survivors after some natural disaster (e.g. an earthquake).
 A robot builds up beliefs about some area using sensor inputs.
 Based on these beliefs, the robot makes decisions about whether to search further.
-So, we might verify:17 meaning if the searching robot believes it can leave the area, then it either believes a human is found or it believes the area is empty.
+So, we might verify [17]:

+$\Box(\mathbf{B} \mathsf{can_leave} \Rightarrow (\mathbf{B} \mathsf{found} \lor \mathbf{B} \mathsf{area_empty}))$ meaning if the searching robot believes it can leave the area, then it either believes a human is found or it believes the area is empty.
 We can verify this, but need to provide some abstraction of the sensor inputs.
 We model the environment by supplying, randomly, all relevant incoming perceptions to the robot.
 In this case it either detects a survivor or does not detect a survivor, at any location.
-It is important to note the robot could be wrong.
-Its sensors might not detect a survivor (for example, buried under rubble).
+It is important to note that the robot could be wrong.
+Its sensors might not detect a survivor (e.g. buried under rubble).
 However, this does not make the autonomous system incorrect; it has made the best decisions it can given the information it had.